madifarmer/SPOTS-10/README.md

 Below are samples taken from the SPOTS-10 dataset were each row represents a category in the dataset and columns, variations of the samples in that category.

+# Getting the Data
+You can get the SPOTS-10 dataset by cloning this GitHub repository; the dataset appears under /dataset.
+This repo also contains some scripts for benchmark and visualization.

+git clone git@github.com:zalandoresearch/fashion-mnist.git